delt505/hipity/README.md

 # hipity proxy
-hi there idk what im doing so here is the read me
+this public repo is as of no unmantained i might start mantaining it later hi there idk what im doing so here is the read me

 the backend is made by duce https://github.com/titaniumnetwork-dev/alloyproxy